 Why do so many startups and solid companies choose and continue using RoR as their technology platform?
 The most important thing for a web product startup is a stable, fast, and secure solution.
 And Ruby on Rails is a reliable and at the same time cost-effective framework, which will ensure a fresh start.

-In this article, we’ll try to clear out how Rails helps solve startup challenges, and what other benefits it can bring to your product.
+In this article, we’ll try to clear out why startups use Ruby on Rails, and what benefits RoR can bring to your product.

 1. A startup-intended framework